Mikehope254/Cyfrin-Updraft-Course/Beginner/Blockchain Notes.md

 ## Layer 2(L2)
 - Any application/network built on top of a layer 1

-***
+# Blockchain Rollup

-Blockchain Rollup - L2 Scaling solution that increases the number of transactions on the L1 chain without increasing the gas price.
+- It is an L2 Scaling solution that increases the number of transactions on the L1 chain without increasing the gas price.

-Rollups help scale Ethereum by processing transactions off-chain, bundling them together and submitting them back to Ethereum with some proof.
+- Rollups help scale Ethereum by processing transactions off-chain, bundling them together and submitting them back to Ethereum with some proof.

-The primary benefit of rollup solutions is that they reduce transaction fees and congestion by processing the transactions off the main chain
-It aims to solve the trilemma problem by processing the transactions off of the L1 Blockchain
+- The primary benefit of rollup solutions is that they reduce transaction fees and congestion by processing the transactions off the main chain.
+It aims to solve the trilemma problem by processing the transactions off of the L1 Blockchain.

-Types of Rollups (Based on how they check the validity of the transactions whether legitimate or fraudulent)
+## Types of Rollups (Based on how they check the validity of the transactions whether legitimate or fraudulent)

+### Optimistic Rollups
-	*Optimistic Rollups - They assume that the off-chain transactions are valid/legitimate by default.
-If the transactions are not challenged during the challenge period they are assumed to be valid
+- They assume that the off-chain transactions are valid/legitimate by default.
+If the transactions are not challenged during the challenge period they are assumed to be valid.
-	*Zero Knowledge Rollups (ZK Rollups) - They use validity or ZK proof to verify transaction correctness zero-knowledge proof (ZK Proof)- A method for proving knowledge of something without revealing the thing itself
+### Zero Knowledge Rollups (ZK Rollups)
+- They use validity or ZK proof to verify transaction correctness.

+>> zero-knowledge proof (ZK Proof)- A method for proving knowledge of something without revealing the thing itself

+## Sequencers
-Sequencers - the operator ordering transactions and sometimes bundling them together.
+- The operator ordering transactions and sometimes bundling them together.
 It orders and bundles transactions before they are submitted to the main blockchain.

+# Rollup Stages
-Rollup Stage - A categorization system used to describe the decentralization and maturity of a rollup.
+- A categorization system used to describe the decentralization and maturity of a rollup.

-	Rollup Stages
+## Stage 0
-Stage 0 -Full Training wheels
+    -Full Training wheels
 	-Centralized Management
 	-Security Council make decisions
 	-Open source software for data availability for transparency and verifiability

+## Stage 1
-Stage 1 -Enhanced Rollup Governance
+    -Enhanced Rollup Governance
 	-Governed by smart contracts
 	-Security Council bug resolution
 	-Decentralized fraud/validity proof system

+## Stage 2
-Stage 2 -No training Wheels
+    -No training Wheels
 	-Completely decentralized
 	-Smart contracts manage the rollup
 	-Full decentralized and permissionless fraud/ validity proof system =Security council address errors adjudicated on-chain
 	-User protection against governance attacks

+### Finality
-Finality - The time taken from sending a transaction to when the transaction can be considered settles: and therefore cant be altered, reversed or canceled
+- The time taken from sending a transaction to when the transaction can be considered settles: and therefore cant be altered, reversed or cancelled

+***

 Solidity Smart Contract Development
 Solidity is the programming language primarily used for EVM-based smart contract development